 - Affably Evil: While he's every bit as laid-back as he presents himself, do not discount his cruelty.

-- Arch-Enemy: Law hates Doflamingo and is fully prepared to die in order to get his revenge on him for an event that occurred thirteen years ago.
+- Arch-Enemy: Law hates Doflamingo and is fully prepared to die in order to get his revenge on him for an event that occurred thirteen years ago (supposedly, the death of Corazon, Doflamingo's younger brother and the most dearest person in Law's heart).
 And after everything's that's happened in the Punk Hazard and Dressrosa arcs, we can say that the feeling is very mutual on Doflamingo's end.

 - Ascended Extra: He ranked in the top 10 in One Piece's official popularity poll after his first appearance.
 It's no coincidence that he's gotten more screen time since.